aamir2alam/aamir2alam/README.md

 - 👀 I’m interested in Web3 and Bloackchain technologies
-- 🌱 Experience in solidity dev, MERN stack, Web3 developments
+- 🌱 Experienced in solidity dev, MERN stack, Web3 developments
 - 💞️ I’m looking to collaborate on Defi space

 <!---